mose/zabbix-ruby-client/README.md

   * disk occupation (done)
 * try to work out a way to create host/graphs/alerts from the client using Zabbix API
 * verify compatibility with ruby 1.9 (done)
-* create a resend system that will store timed data on client if connection to server fails, and will send pending (missed) data on next batch.
+* create a resend system that will store timed data on client if connection to server fails, and will send pending (missed) data on next batch. (done)

 ## Contributing